Sybit-Education/airtable.java/README.md

  * Basic objects (attachment, thumbnails, ...)

 ### Create an Object
+The Java Objects represent records or 'values' in Airtable.
+So the Object attributes need to be adjusted to the Airtable Base.

+#### Example

+In Aritable we got a Table Actor.
+The coulumns represent the Object attributes.

+*TODO:*
+* Add Table

 ### Basic Objects
 The Java implementation of the Airtable API provides an implementation of Basic Airtable Objects such as Attachements and Thumbnails.